jeromede/rtc.pa/README.md

 - ID: `rtc.pa.modified`, Type: `Timestamp`
 - ID: `rtc.pa.modifier`, Type: `Contributor`

-If these attributes exist, they will be added to the history to reflect in the target PA what took place when and by whom in the source PA.
+If these custom attributes exist in the target PA, they will be used and set in the work item histories to reflect what took place when and by whom in the source PA.

 # Special